richardanaya/libw/README.md

 ### scheduling
 * exit - stop the current process
-* yield_control - yield control of thread
+* sleep - yield control of thread for n milliseconds

 ### environment
 * environment_variables - get a vector of environment variables